hellstorm-software/Kult-Rising/readme.md

 - built south exterior street
 - began building east and west exterior streets
 - expanded terrain size of metropolis
+- doubled the size of the south exterior street

 ----------------------------------------------------------